-It is recommended to do a quick audit of your lot each quarter.
+Do a quick audit of your lot each quarter.
 Assessing the space for damage every three months allows for you to catch potholes and cracks early, which means repairs are quicker and cheaper.

 If you're making sure your lot is up to par on an ongoing basis, you're more likely to be prepared for a crisis situation like COVID-19.
 Being aware of any new cracks, holes, or corrosion is the first step in keeping the property safe.
-Potholes can deteriorate very quickly once they've sprung up, so it's important to keep a watchful eye.
+Potholes can deteriorate quickly once they've sprung up, so it's important to keep a watchful eye.

-Even if you're not turning your lot into a testing site, your facility's lot is likely unoccupied currently with stay at home orders in effect across much of the country.
+Even if you're not turning your lot into a testing site or a food distribution location, your facility's lot is likely unoccupied currently with stay at home orders in effect.
 That means it is a good time to think about cost-effective ways to rehab it after a damaging winter season.
 Either way, it does not seem likely that COVID-19 will be out of the picture any time soon.
 As the situation continues to evolve, the last thing business owners and parking lot managers want to deal with is damage to a patron's vehicle or an injury that could have been avoided.